Marxism and the National Question: Authorship controversy

 Leon Trotsky, a fellow Bolshevik and later opponent of Stalin, would later state that the article was "undoubtedly Stalin's most important — rather his one and only — theoretical work."
 However he also challenged the authorship of the article, questioning why Stalin did not write anything of "remotely comparable quality either before or after".
 This speculative charge by Trotsky has found its way into the historical literature, echoed by such Stalin biographers as Isaac Deutscher and Bertram D. Wolfe.
 Other historians paying attention to the question have differed, with Robert H. McNeal concluding that while Lenin "certainly helped form Stalin's ideas on the nationality question before the essay of 1913 was composed" and "probably edited it for republication in 1914," at root "the work remains essentially Stalin's."
 Stalin biographer Robert C. Tucker concurred that "there is no good reason to credit Lenin—as Trotsky did—with virtual authorship of the work."
 He added that Stalin "needed little if any assistance in those important sections of the work that dealt with the Bund and the national question in the Transcaucasus."
-However it is dismissed by other historians like Ronald Grigor Suny, who notes that as a "defeated opponent" of Stalin, Trotsky was being "ungenerous".
+Historian Ronald Grigor Suny dismisses the work, noting that as a "defeated opponent" of Stalin, Trotsky was being "ungenerous".